Kleinlützel . Photo/Foto: TES

 Two Gemsen near Kleinlützel

-Moreover, in a few kilometres, centuries-old influences and domination from Habsburg, the Bishop of Basel, Solothurn, France, and, after 1871, successive German states show themselves.
+Moreover, in a few kilometres, centuries-old influences and domination from the Habsburg Empire, the Bishop of Basel, Solothurn, France, and, after 1871, successive German states are evident.

 The Landskron (France)

-The Felsplatte from World War I and World War II shows the proximity of (the German-administered Sundgau/ Alsace 1871-1918 and 1940-1945) France and Germany.
+The Felsplatte from World War I and World War II illustrates the proximity of the German-administered Sundgau (1871-1918 and 1940-1945) to France and Germany.

 During the Thirty Years’ War (1618-1648), soldiers from Solothurn took up their positions here to observe the war in Sundgau.
-The viewpoint, then known as Plattenfels, became famous throughout the country during World War I. The men’s hut still exists.
-The Felsplatte was brought back into use in 1939 with guns, other weapons and soldiers.
+The viewpoint, then known as Plattenfels, gained fame throughout the country during World War I. The men’s hut still exists.
+The Felsplatte was brought back into use in 1939, equipped with guns, other weapons, and soldiers.

 The rock (Fels)